Choices, choices, choices

-- Plug and play and get frustrated: Far too often, this is how technology decisions are made.
+- Plug and play: Far too often, this is how technology decisions are made.
 A variation on this theme is that the salesperson was really convincing.
 This is the most common approach we’ve seen in small- to mid-sized companies.
 In fact, most of our clients come to us because they’ve implemented a series of technologies that they came to regret.

 - Get expert external advice (from a Yeti): By external advice, I do not mean software salespeople.
 A skilled one can prove that their solution will address your gaps–and they may be right.
 However, they have a vested interest in your selection.
 Selecting a consultant who can provide unbiased advice can help you identify your specific needs and the solutions that will address them.
 Check out what questions you should ask before selecting a consultant.

 Do you collaborate with other departments to select new technology?

 Another challenge that we regularly see with clients is that different departments adopt interdependent platforms without understanding whether they “play well” together.
 This wild west approach to software selection can be expensive at best, and disastrous to your data purity at worst (or just break stuff!).

 When you’re working with valuable assets (and many SaaS companies state that their prospect and customer database is one of their most valuable assets), you can’t leave to chance whether a new widget will overwrite data that you’ve collected over years.
 Some companies rely on their IT department to validate any new software.
 They are the experts!
 But are they the experts in the problems you need to solve?

 Do you know how your technologies will integrate?